Who Should Apply

 GrubStreet aims to create an ecosystem of students writing literary, commercial and “crossover” fiction, though we are less concerned with these distinctions than we are with the student’s willingness to revise their novel on its own terms.
 The supportive but rigorous environment is one of honesty, collaboration, generosity, seriousness and dedication.
 The student whose primary goal is academic credit, credentials or "guaranteed publication" is not a good fit for this program.

 GrubStreet has designed the Novel Incubator as an MFA-level experience, and so students who are accepted into the Incubator will be writing at a level that would gain them entry into a traditional MFA program or a GrubStreet master-level fiction workshop.
 We see the Novel Incubator as complementary to an MFA in fiction or a master-track program, not in competition with it.
-We expect the 2018-2019 class to consist of students who are pre-MFA, post-MFA or who are not considering an advanced degree.
+We expect the cohort to consist of students who are pre-MFA, post-MFA or who are not considering an advanced degree.